JoaoGadelha/credere/README.md

   <img src="./init_configuration.png" width="50%">
 </p>

-a search application for starred Github repositories.
-You can search for an specific Github profile and this app will fetch all starred repositories marked in it.
-Then, you may create tags for each starred repository and filter your search based on these tags.
-This app was built with React.js and is responsive, working in desktop, tablet and phone devices.

-The main page of the app consists of an input search bar for Github profiles.

-The user inputs the name of a profile and the app returns all the starred repositories for that search.
-The user can add, edit and remove tags in each search result, as well as filter the search by tags.
+The control interface for the probe contains 6 buttons, a display for the 5x5 grid and the position and orientation of the probe.
+Two text output boxes are displayed, one renders the stack of user inputs for the probe and the other displays the movement performed by the probe.

+## Controller interface
+### Buttons
+The buttons for the controller interface are displayed bellow.

 <img src="./result.png" width="100%">